 The Korowai live in treehouses for a variety of reasons.

 First and foremost, it allows them to escape the mosquitoes that swarm near ground level at night.
-Most Korowai treehouses are 8-12 metres high, which is more than enough to escape nocturnal bloodsuckers.
+Most Korowai treehouses are 8 to 12 metres high, which is more than enough to escape nocturnal bloodsuckers.

 Treehouses are also used for protection.
 Inter-tribal fighting is a problem in Korowai territory, and living high above the forest floor is a shrewd way to hinder night-time raids.

-In regions were tribal warfare is common, treehouses have been discovered up to a dizzying 35 metres high.
+In regions where tribal warfare is common, treehouses have been discovered up to a dizzying 35 metres high.

 Recently, a BBC documentary was a source of controversy, as it was alleged the director asked the Korowai to build unusually-high treehouses as it made for better television.